quarkusio/quarkusio.github.io/get-started.md

 <div class="guide-item" markdown="1">
 ## Quickly Bootstrap Your Application

-With <a href="https://code.quarkus.io">code.quarkus.io</a>, in a few click, you can bootstrap your Quarkus application and discover its extension ecosystem.
+With <a href="https://code.quarkus.io">code.quarkus.io</a>, in a few clicks, you can bootstrap your Quarkus application and discover its extension ecosystem.

 Explore the wide breadth of technologies Quarkus applications can be made with.